totvslabs/carolapp-web-seed/README.md

 ### Included Features/Configurations

-1. Ability to easily change the target Tenant.
+1. You can easily change the target Tenant.
 For this edit the file `proxy.conf.json` in the root of the project.
-2. Authentication page.
+2. Authentication flow.
 3. An interceptor that will automatically add the auth token in every HTTP request.
 4. PO-UI is ready to use.
 5. A script that will connect to your tenant, download the Data Models schema and generate Typescript classes so you have typings in the FE.
-6. A service called `carol.service.ts` which wraps the logic to build queries, save and delete data.

 ### Steps to start building a Carol App